serenalwang/serenalwang.github.io/index.md

 <img src="img/serena.jpg" alt="Photo" class="rightside_image">

 I am a fourth-year PhD student in Computer Science at [University of California, Berkeley](https://eecs.berkeley.edu/), advised by [Rediet Abebe](https://www.redietabebe.com/) and [Michael I. Jordan](https://people.eecs.berkeley.edu/~jordan/).
-I am supported by the NSF Graduate Research Fellowship.
+I am generously supported by the NSF Graduate Research Fellowship and the Apple Scholars in AI/ML PhD fellowship.
 I have also concurrently held a 20% collaboration with [Google Research](https://research.google/people/SerenaLutongWang/) for the last five years, where I worked with [Maya Gupta](https://mayagupta.org/) as a member of the [Glassbox Machine Learning Research team](https://www.technologyreview.com/2015/11/05/165175/google-tries-to-make-machine-learning-a-little-more-human/) on making machine learning models more interpretable and controllable using constrained optimization.
 I received a B.A. in Computer Science from Harvard University in 2016, where I completed an undergraduate thesis in operating systems and machine learning with [Margo Seltzer](https://www.seltzer.com/margo/).

 My research focuses on understanding and improving the long term societal impacts of machine learning by rethinking ML algorithms and practices.
 On the algorithmic side, I employ tools from robust optimization, constrained optimization, and statistical learning theory.